Mountain View Christian Academy

-Mountain View Christian Academy is a private K-12 Christian school founded in 1982 and located in Bryant, Alabama, USA.
+Mountain View Christian Academy was a private K-12 Christian school founded in 1982 and located in Bryant, Alabama, USA.
+The school closed in 2024.
 The school is accredited through the Association of Christian Teachers and Schools (ACTS) and is also a member of the Association of Christian Schools International.

 Church affiliation

 Mountain View Christian Academy is a non-denominational ministry of the Mountain View Church of God.